katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 ## Different perspectives

-- CODE: Tick / Sync model - Nick mentioned, then 2 years later elm EU games
+- TODO: PIC Haven timeout page
+- TODO: PIC CODE v 1 -> Code v 2<!-- .element class="fragment" -->

 Note:
 - I had a valuable learning exp with another colleague from that original Elm project.
+- Tick/sync model story
-- Because of that I am not so quick to dismiss the thoughts of newcomers to the project - no matter what their experiece.
+- TICK: Because of that I am not so quick to dismiss the thoughts of newcomers to the project - no matter what their experiece.
 - Everyone's voice is valid.
 Sometimes with less knowledge, we can point out a much simpler way.
 - Especially if we are looking at a small part of the big picture in collaboration.
 More overview sometimes makes it seem more complicated than it needs to be.
+- Those people with the new ideas - might only say them once very quietly.
+Listen out.
 - It's important to remember to trust your team.

 ---